webiny/docs.webiny.com/docs/guides/serverless-applications/headless-cms/build-a-portfolio-website-with-react-webiny-apollo.md

 export default client;
 ```

 Now that we have the `Apollo Client` set up.
 We will write queries to read our content models' data.
-Go ahead and create a file in the `apolloClient` name it `queries.jsx`.
+Go ahead and create a file in the `apolloClient` name it `queries.ts`.

 ```tsx
 import { gql } from "@apollo/client";